mui/mui-x/docs/data/date-pickers/rfc/picker.md

 ### `Picker.ContextValue`

 Utility component to access the picker public context.
+Doesn't render a DOM node (it does not have a `render` prop either).

 :::success
 The user can also use `usePickerContext()`, but a component allows to not create a dedicated component to access things close from `<Picker.Root />`